Ridgewood, Queens: Land use and terrain

 Ridgewood is zoned for various land uses, but is mostly commercial along main streets and residential alongside streets.
 Large parts of the neighborhood are residential historic districts.
 In addition, the large Cemetery Belt is located directly to the south.

 The majority of the neighborhood covers a large hill, part of the glacial moraine that created Long Island, which starts at Metropolitan Avenue, rises steeply for about two blocks, then slopes down gently.
 For instance, at Our Lady of the Miraculous Medal Parish on 60th Place, the front entrance of the church is almost level with the second floor of the Parish school next door.

-Part of Ridgewood around the Linden Hill Cemetery, centered around Flushing and Metropolitan Avenues, was once known as Linden Hill, distinct from the neighborhood of Linden Hill in Flushing, Queens.
+Part of Ridgewood around the Linden Hill United Methodist Cemetery and Linden Hill Jewish Cemetery, centered around Flushing and Metropolitan Avenues, was once known as Linden Hill, distinct from the neighborhood of Linden Hill in Flushing, Queens.
 Linden Street is named after this subsection of Ridgewood.